Vaguery/req-language/README.md

     - mutation
     - hillclimbing
     - lexicase selection

-- minimum viable release:
+### Minimum viable release:

-    - working interpreter with: Channels; convenient ways to define new instructions and types; works for arbitrary instruction Qlosures (any number or type of arguments and return types); problem definition; training and test data;
+A working interpreter with: Channels; convenient ways to define new instructions and types; works for arbitrary instruction Qlosures (any number or type of arguments and return types); problem definition; training and test data;

 ### Some day